1. Home

 6. School personnel (athletic trainer, school nurse, coach, etc.) shall provide student-athlete with the approved information/medical checklist to provide their parent/guardian and physician or other licensed healthcare professional;

-7. Student-athlete must receive written clearance from their physician or licensed healthcare provider trained in the evaluation and management of concussions that the student is asymptomatic and may begin the graduated return-to-play protocol below.
-School personnel (athletic trainer, school nurse, coach, etc.) may consult with school/team physician after written clearance is given from the student-athlete’s physician or a licensed healthcare provider.
+7. Student-athlete must receive written clearance from any physician trained in the evaluation and management of concussions that the student is asymptomatic and may begin the graduated return-to-play protocol below.
+School personnel (athletic trainer, school nurse, coach, etc.) shall consult with school/team physician after written clearance is given from any physician.

 Graduated Return to Competition and Practice Protocol